-UNWRA refutes Israeli implications of Hamas tunnel below Gaza HQ
+UNRWA refutes Israeli implications of Hamas tunnel below Gaza HQ

 ‘Terror’

-Israel’s claims over the tunnel appear part of a pattern intended to implicate UNWRA in Hamas’s military operations.
+Israel’s claims over the tunnel appear part of a pattern intended to implicate UNRWA in Hamas’s military operations.

-The main humanitarian agency in Gaza, UNWRA, has been facing an unprecedented funding crisis after its main international donors led by the United States cut its funding over “terror” allegations.
+The main humanitarian agency in Gaza, UNRWA, has been facing an unprecedented funding crisis after its main international donors led by the United States cut its funding over “terror” allegations.

-Lazzarini insisted that UNWRA had no knowledge if anything was below the headquarters, which it vacated shortly after Israel launched its bombardment of the Gaza Strip in early October.
+Lazzarini insisted that UNRWA had no knowledge if anything was below the headquarters, which it vacated shortly after Israel launched its bombardment of the Gaza Strip in early October.

 “UNRWA is made aware of reports through the media regarding a tunnel under the UNRWA Headquarters in Gaza,” said on X.